NBA Rumors: Knicks Could Trade Enes Kanter And Trey Burke For Jabari Parker, Per ‘Daily Knicks’

-When he exercised his $18.6 player option to stay, Enes Kanter is definitely aware of the New York Knicks’ main goal in the 2018-19 NBA season.
-With Kristaps Porzingis set to miss most of the regular season games due to injury, the Knicks are expected to focus on the development of their young players like Frank Ntilikina, Kevin Knox, Mitchell Robinson, Allonzo Trier, and Luke Kornet.
+When he exercised his $18.6 million player option to stay, Enes Kanter is definitely aware of the New York Knicks’ main goal in the 2018-19 NBA season.
+With Kristaps Porzingis set to miss most of the regular season games due to injury, the Knicks are expected to focus on the development of their young players such as Frank Ntilikina, Kevin Knox, Mitchell Robinson, Allonzo Trier, and Luke Kornet.

 Most of the Knicks’ players seemed to understand their current situation, except Enes Kanter who has been consistently complaining about his reduced role with the team.
 The 26-year-old center made it clear that he’s not demanding a trade from New York, but the Knicks may really consider moving him if he becomes a major distraction to the team.
 According to Fansided’s Daily Knicks, one of the potential trade destinations for Kanter is the Chicago Bulls.